 Endpoint and profile status

 You can enable and disable Traffic Manager profiles and endpoints.
-However, a change in endpoint status also might occur as a result of Traffic Manager automated settings and processes.
+However, a change in endpoint status also might occur because of the Traffic Manager automated settings and processes.

 You can enable or disable a specific endpoint.
 The underlying service, which might still be healthy, is unaffected.
 Changing the endpoint status controls the availability of the endpoint in the Traffic Manager profile.
-When an endpoint status is disabled, Traffic Manager does not check its health and the endpoint is not included in a DNS response.
+When an endpoint status is disabled, Traffic Manager doesn't check its health and the endpoint isn't included in a DNS response.

 Endpoint monitor status